krissxl/krissxl/README.md

 My name is Ilya Garenko.
 I'm enthusiast web programmer from Russia.
 All my projects you can find in this GitHub account.

 #### What I'm doing now?
-I'm currently learning C++ and computer science.
-All info about CS I take from this repository: https://github.com/jwasham/coding-interview-university.
+I'm currently learning computer science.
+All info about CS I taking from this repository: https://github.com/jwasham/coding-interview-university.

 Coming soon I'll start create an Imgur parody with Vue.